contentauth/c2pa-python/README.md

 We use [PyTest](https://docs.pytest.org/) for testing.

-Run tests by entering this command:
+With a virtual environment set up, run tests by entering these commands:
 ```
+source .venv/bin/activate
+maturin develop
 pytest
+deactivate
 ```

 ## Supported file formats